JamieBort/Portfolio-Website/backend/README.md

 Created from this [Node Express](https://github.com/JamieBort/LearningDirectory/tree/master/Hosting/Render#node-expess) Render document.

+And by following this document to make GraphQL calls: https://www.apollographql.com/docs/react/get-started/

 ## Start back end server locally

 1. Make sure the `GITHUB_ACCESS_TOKEN` is in the ./backend/.env file.